 Does Using Coconut Milk Make The Recipe Taste Like Coconut?

 No, it doesn’t.
 At least not if you use this coconut milk.
-I stick to just using this brand because it has the best consistency I’ve found and such a mild taste that it adds creaminess to recipes without a coconut flavor.
+I stick to using this brand because it has the best consistency I’ve found and such a mild taste that it adds creaminess to recipes like this dairy free green bean casserole without adding coconut flavor.

-Can I Make Green Bean Casserole In Advance?
+Can I Make Dairy Free Green Bean Casserole In Advance?

 Yes!
 You can pre-make the casserole up until the point of baking.
 Store covered in the refrigerator until ready to bake but increase the bake time to 30 minutes if baking directly from the cold refrigerator.